 With our CEO as Chair for the UN Women's Empowerment Principles (WEPs) Taskforce in the Gulf region, CTG is dedicated to the agenda for greater women's empowerment. diversity and inclusion.
 We have publicly signed our commitment and our vision is to use our position as a partner of agencies operating in fragile communities to empower local communities and encourage more local and international women into our workplaces.
 WHY DOES GENDER EQUALITY MATTER SO MUCH TO CTG?

 CTG is a female-founded and run business and our internal team has a gender ratio of almost 50:50.
 We have seen first-hand the value of having gender-balanced workplaces.

-CTG prides itself on having many of the Country Management roles, leading its operations and projects, filled by women: this includes highrisk operations in Yemen, Sierra Leone, Sudan, South Sudan, Libya, Tunisia, Iraq and Mali.
+CTG prides itself on having many of the Country Management roles, leading its operations and projects, filled by women: this includes highrisk operations in Yemen, Sierra Leone, Sudan, South Sudan, Libya, Tunisia, Irag and Mali.
 However, there is still much work to be done.
 While we have achieved the ideal set up in our main offices, the number of women in project-related roles is low.
 We have thought about it, we have talked about it, we have written about it and now we are putting our plans into action.
+WHAT IS HeforShe is a solidarity movement for gender equality launched in September 2014 by then UN Secretary-General, Ban Ki-moon, and UN Women Global Goodwill Ambassador, Emma Watson, HeforShe aims to mobilize one billion men to involve them in the journey towards gender equality.